 Certificate in Higher Education Teaching and Learning: not eligible

-Credit: not for university credit, but letter of completion issued
+Credit: not for university credit, a digital research mentor badge issued

 Please note: We ask for consistent attendance for this workshop series.
 Drop-ins are not allowed.